Credit Card Payment Calculators

 Credit card calculators - FAQ

-How long will it take me to pay off my credit card bill?
+How many months will it take me to pay off my credit card bill?

 It is important to be aware of the interest rate that you're paying on your credit card bill and the monthly interest charge for the credit you're receiving.
 If your monthly repayments are too little, your bill may actually be rising month-on-month in interest alone.
 Read all about why your credit payment plan may never clear your debts.